Harsodiningrat: Career

 He began to work as a civil servant in 1962, initially as an intern and then as a temporary worker before becoming a secretary in the gubernatorial office of the Yogyakarta Special Region in 1965.
 He gradually rose up the ranks in the provincial government of Yogyakarta, becoming a district head (camat) by 1975 and by 1984 he was appointed head of the development department in Bantul Regency.
-In 1992, he was appointed as secretary of the provincial legislature.
+In 1992, he was appointed secretary of the provincial legislature.
 At some point, the Yogyakarta Sultanate granted him the title of Kanjeng Pangeran Haryo, the highest title of the courtiers.

 On 6 October 1994, he was elected as regent of Gunung Kidul Regency by its Regional House of Representatives to replace Soebekti Soenarto, defeating two other candidates.
 He was sworn in as regent in November 1994.
 Gunung Kidul was the poorest part of the province during his tenure, and the government conducted over half of its development of disadvantaged villages program within Gunung Kidul.
 He served as regent until 1999.